 is only half the battle.
 Plugging those foods into an effective meal plan is the other.
 Here’s a quick breakdown to get you cooking.

-The 12-hour intermittent fasting method and weight loss
+The 12-hour intermittent fasting schedule and weight loss

-The 12-hour intermittent fasting method can be an effective weight loss strategy for two key reasons.
+The 12-hour intermittent fasting schedule can be an effective weight loss strategy for two key reasons.

 First, it creates a calorie deficit.
 Eating less than you burn causes weight loss.